Ryan Swain (presenter): Advocacy and awareness

 Swain set up the You, Me & ADHD campaign, a voluntary programme delivering free talks and workshops in schools, universities and community settings across the United Kingdom.
 Drawing from his lived experience, he works to increase understanding of neurodiversity, challenge stereotypes and encourage earlier recognition and support for ADHD and related conditions.

 During ADHD Awareness Month in October 2021 he said that he was planning a countrywide motivational speaking tour to raise awareness of ADHD.
 The tour, called 'ADHD & Me', which is a motivational and educational talk and touring show aimed at all age groups but mainly young people, which is encouraging people to speak out about their mental health disorders.

 During ADHD Awareness Month in October 2025, Swain visited Leavening Primary School as part of his voluntary outreach across North Yorkshire and the North East to raise awareness of attention deficit hyperactivity disorder (ADHD) and wider neurodiversity.
 The speaking programme, titled You, Me & ADHD, combined motivational and educational content for pupils, staff and parents, with sessions on reducing stigma, sharing lived experience, and offering strategies for support.

-Charity work
+Charity Work & Fundraising

+Swain has been involved in charity fundraising and community initiatives from an early age, with activities supporting homelessness charities, health research, mental health awareness and youth causes.
+His fundraising work has been regularly covered by regional media.

+In 2007, his early community involvement was recognised when he received the Huggable Hero Award from Build-A-Bear Workshop, awarded to young people demonstrating charitable engagement.

 In December 2019 he raised more than £1,750 for the York charity SASH and Simon On The Streets in Leeds by re-enacting a rough sleep.
 He also sold personal artwork, spending 24 hours on the streets.

 During the COVID-19 pandemic he live streamed his performances and DJ sets across charity pages and groups on Facebook, helping to raise over £25,000 for various NHS Charities.

 Swain was nominated for the Inspirational Individual Of The Year award in the Yorkshire Choice Awards 2022 in recognition of his charity work in his local community, the NHS and for mental health awareness he has raised.

+Royal invitation

+In 2026, Ryan Swain received an official invitation to attend a Royal Garden Party at Buckingham Palace, hosted by King Charles III.
+The invitation formed part of the British honours and recognition system, which acknowledges individuals who have made significant contributions to their communities through voluntary service and public work.

+Swain was invited in recognition of his charity fundraising and grassroots community initiatives, including his work supporting young people and families through advocacy and education programmes.

+Royal Garden Parties are traditionally held at Buckingham Palace and hosted by the monarch, bringing together thousands of guests from across the United Kingdom who have been recognised for their contributions to public life and their local communities.

+Swain attended the event alongside his partner following the official invitation issued via the Lord Chamberlain's Office.